maliMirkec/personal-website/site/articles/the-evolution-of-the-design-of-my-site.md

 In May, I added my logo as a repeating image throughout the site because I think the plain white background was too bright.
 This way, I highlighted the brand and fixed the brightness.

 I also updated testimonial items.
 This time I added photos of persons, and I shrank the text.
-If a visitor wants to read the full testimonial, there is a separate dedicated page for doing that.
+If a visitor wants to Read the testimonial, there is a separate dedicated page for doing that.

 One other significant change was that tags were actually linked to tag pages.
 I decided to create these pages to connect the content.
 For example, the [SPG tag page](/tags/spg/) holds all articles and portfolio items tagged as SPG.
 SPG stands for Static Page Generators, btw.